fordevoted/1092_EE3031_Computer-Programming/exercise/week11.md

 ## Easy
 #### Question: Create an Object & Print its properties

-1. Choose your favorite picture, and go to this [site](https://www.text-image.com/convert/ascii.html), transfer it to an AsciiArt.
+1. Choose your favorite picture, go to this [site](https://www.text-image.com/convert/ascii.html), transfer it to an AsciiArt.
 2. Put your AsciiArt into the AsciiArt.cs file.
 3. Create an Object by class-Token, which contains two properties - name & art, the art must be your AsciiArt above.
 4. Use the ShowInfo(), to print your original object's info.